telefonicaid/iotagent-node-lib/doc/api.md

 }
 ```

-## Timestamp Compression

-This functionality changes all the timestamp attributes found in the entity, and all the timestamp metadata found in any
-attribute, from the basic complete calendar timestamp of the ISO8601 (e.g.: 20071103T131805) to the extended complete
-calendar timestamp (e.g.: +002007-11-03T13:18).
-The middleware expects to receive the basic format in updates and return
-it in queries (and viceversa, receive the extended one in queries and return it in updates).

 ## Timestamp Processing

 The IOTA processes the entity attributes looking for a `TimeInstant` attribute.
 If one is found, for NGSI v2, then it